Tamil Nadu Diaries — Jallipatty, Theni

 Life in Jallipatty — A Home Away From Home

 The village was beautiful — simple homes, green fields, and friendly faces.
 I met many members of my friend’s family and cousins, and in just a few hours I felt a deep connection with them.
 We played cards, shared meals, watched sunrises and sunsets together, and spent long evenings talking.
-It felt like I had known them my whole life — not just met them ten days earlier.
+It felt like I had known them my whole life.

 Sunrise in Jallipatty